 The best part?
 (For banks, of course!)

-You (their loyal customer) don’t even realise this; because you get a “Zero Fee” transfer.
+You don’t even realise this; because they offer you a “Zero Fee” transfer.

 If a company doesn’t charge you any fees for your overseas transfers, they take a cut out by offering you an exchange rate that has a mark-up compared to the mid-market rate.

-You can do a simple check if your bank does the same!
+You can do a simple check with me!

 Search “GBP to INR” on Google or check the GBP-INR pair on XE.com and the rate you see there is the real mid-market exchange rate!

 Using banks for your money transfer without understanding the costs involved is not a great idea.
 It took me YEARS to realise my mistake and as soon as I gathered awareness, I took action.